• Skip to main content

 There are definite advantages to working from a home or remote environment.
 In addition to easing our commutes and allowing us to enjoy the comforts of our living space, remote work has been shown to save company funds, increase employee happiness, and lead to higher productivity.
 Employees who work from home are also estimated to earn an extra hour of sleep each week, resulting in greater health and achievement.

-Even while hearing this positive statistics, alarms might be starting to go off for those of us who are concerned with work-life balance.
+Even while hearing these positive statistics, alarms might start to go off for those of us who are concerned with work-life balance.
 How can we possibly escape the stresses of work after a long day if we’re cooking dinner in the same space where we just took a call from the boss?
 How can we focus on work during the day if our dog is sitting at our heels, begging to be walked?

 Which Work Environment Is Better?